I am a food blogger, an ethical eater, and a health-conscious person. I am also a flexitarian. And I hate that word.

 And so I call myself a vegetarian to meat eaters and a pescatarian to vegetarians, to avoid the antagonizing questions and accusations and, quite honestly, to save myself the hassle of having to explain my eating choices.
 Because in the end that is what they are.
 My choices.
 I cringe at the idea of being forced into a neat and tidy box just to satisfy the delicate sensibilities of others — hence some of my resistance to the term flexitarian — but I’m tired of living in the shadows, afraid to admit that I exist in dietary limbo, belonging to neither one camp nor the other.

-I am a flexitarian.
+So, truly, what I am is a human who eats food.
 I choose to live my life without labels, without boxes, without restrictions.
 I choose to experience all that the world has to offer, provided it does not infringe upon the rights of others, human or otherwise.
 And I think that’s okay.